martinBaillie42/nodetemplate/README.md

 ## NPM, Vagrant and Windows

 If you have a Windows host you can't have the node_modules folder in the synced folder.
-It has to be in a folder on the Guest machine with a symlink to it in the synced folder.
+It has to be in a folder on the guest machine with a symlink to it in the synced folder.

 For the Windows to treat the symlink correctly you have to: